-In March 2011, news that "Disney acquires Rocket Pack, a HTML5 gaming start-up" made rounds.
-They wanted to disrupt the app-store proprietorship so that HTML5 based games built by them can be uploaded directly onto the web.
-Then, Pandora developed a HTML5 based audio player in July 2011, which turned out to be a much improved audio player compared to Flash player; it became faster and easier to load too.
-In August 2011, Amazon surprised book readers with a web based version app - Kindle eBook reader – users no longer have to stay online to access offline content; they can read ebooks right from their browser.
+In March 2011, news that "Disney acquires Rocket Pack, an HTML5 gaming start-up" made rounds.
+They wanted to disrupt the app-store proprietorship so that HTML5 mobile games app built by them can be uploaded directly onto the web.
+Then, Pandora developed an HTML5 based audio player in July 2011, which turned out to be a much improved audio player compared to Flash player; it became faster and easier to load too.
+In August 2011, Amazon surprised book readers with a web-based version app - Kindle eBook reader – users no longer have to stay online to access offline content; they can read ebooks right from their browser.

-In August month of the same year, Twitter introduced their new HTML5 version app that was iPad exclusive.
-In September 2011, Alexa reported that 34% of top 100 traffic sites made use of HTML5.
+In August month of the same year, Twitter introduced its new HTML5 version app that was iPad exclusive.
+In September 2011, Alexa reported that 34% of the top 100 traffic sites made use of HTML5.